Classic Tiramisu Recipe with Sweet Marsala Wine

 I make Tiramisu for so many occasions.
 Christmas, Valentine’s Day, a warm summer night.
 Makes no difference to me because it’s so fantastic.

 If serving during the holidays, consider my Christmas Beef Tenderloin Roast and Whipped Horseradish Creme.
-Valentine’s Day I serve it after a hearty Pork Parmigiana bowl complete with angel hair pasta.
 And for that warm summer night, maybe an easy Chicken Francaise.

 What To Drink With A Traditional Tiramisu Recipe?